allisonmorrell/gptbuilder/docs/README.md

 * 2023-11-19 - GPT builder chat doesn't take up GPT-4 usage, will happily generate images over and over
 * 2023-11-19 - option to turn off using data to train models has reappeared in config panel for some GPTs and not others
 * 2023-11-20 - the configuration panel will accept .zip files, then code interpreter can unzip and read them.
 They will appear blank to the files browser however.
+* 2024-01-14 - instructions for browser significantly changed from previous, could affect operation of GPTs which use browser
+* 2024-01-15 - no setting apparently available for controlling use of data